Professional support for services working with Avoidant Restrictive Food Intake Disorder (ARFID)

 The offers below are currently only available for CYP services in the NENC region.

-The NENC CYP ARFID Project hosts an innovative Virtual Consultation Support (VCS) Pod monthly meeting for a 1.5 hour duration.
-This draws together a panel of regional expertise and facilitates remote consultation supervision access to all sectors and care services using innovative technology.
-The Pod creates a sustainable solution to support safety and quality and represents a cost-free healthcare innovation developed through partnership and collaboration.
-2-3 cases aged 8-18 years are discussed per month with any service or clinician within NENC able to submit a case discussion request.
-All relevant professionals within NENC are also able to join as a CPD and learning exercise.
+Between 2023 and 2025 the NENC CYP ARFID Project hosted an innovative Virtual Consultation Support (VCS) Pod monthly meeting for a 1.5 hour duration.
+This drew together a panel of regional expertise to facilitate remote consultation to all sectors and care services and all relevant professionals within NENC are also able to join as a CPD and learning exercise.

-To date, the ARFID VCS Pod has supported 57 clinical cases, over 19 months, and provided a learning forum for countless others.
-Evaluations have demonstrated that 100% of attendees would recommend the pod and it fulfilled 100% of attendees’ objectives.
+During operation, the ARFID VCS Pod supported 57 clinical cases, over 19 months, and provided a learning forum for countless others.
+Evaluations demonstrated that 100% of attendees would recommend the pod and it fulfilled 100% of attendees’ objectives.
 97% agreed/strongly agreed that it was a safe place to ask questions, 74% learned a lot (26% learned a little) and 100% of attendees reported gaining practical ideas to clinically support families in our area.

 • Where can I learn more about Autism?